Quick Answer

 Who this is for: Startups testing an idea.
 Small businesses replacing a spreadsheet with something better.
 Anyone who wants to validate before investing heavily.

-Real example: A personal trainer needed a simple app where clients book sessions, see their workout plans, and track progress.
-No payments, no fancy analytics.
-Just the basics.
+Example: A personal trainer wants a simple app where clients book sessions, see their workout plans, and track progress.
+No payments, no analytics dashboard.
+Just the core.

 Mid-complexity: S$28,000-S$65,000